Updated: June 20, 2024

 Adding Radiant Barriers

 Installing radiant barriers alongside traditional insulation in hot climates can significantly reduce cooling costs.
-Radiant barriers work by reflecting radiant heat away from the home, helping to keep the attic space cooler and reducing the burden on air conditioning systems.
+Radiant barriers work by reflecting radiant heat away from the home, helping you keep the attic space cooler and reducing the stress on air conditioning systems.

 Sealing and Weatherstripping

-Ensure all potential air leaks in the attic floor and the hatch or door are sealed.
-Weatherstripping around the attic entry can prevent warm or cool air from escaping, enhancing your home’s overall energy efficiency.
+Make sure all air leaks in the attic floor and the hatch or door are sealed.
+Weatherstripping around the front of your attic, and it’s windows if you have any, can prevent warm or cool air from escaping, improving your home’s overall energy efficiency.

 Upgrading Windows and Doors

-If your attic has windows or access doors that lead outside, consider upgrading to energy-efficient models or ensuring that existing ones are well-sealed to prevent air leaks.
+If your attic has windows or access doors that lead outside, consider upgrading to energy-efficient models or making sure that the current ones are well-sealed to prevent air leaks.

 Regular Inspections